How to Choose a Kratom Tea Strain

 It is true that kratom vein color can vary from plant to plant.
 Most of the vein colors used to classify strains that you see on the market are actually a result of various harvesting and processing techniques.
 After the leaves are processed, the main vein of the leaves may look more red or pale greenish-white.
 So what is it about vein color that causes people report experiencing different effects with different strains?

-Head to part two of our earlier discussions on the myth of strains to read about kratom botany and growing practices in more detail.
+Related: Head to our discussion on the science behind different strains of kratom to read about kratom botany and growing practices in more detail.

 The Facts